new boiler

 Remove the float valve and purchase a new one from your local DIY store.
 Then, reinstall it.

-If you still cannot find the cause of the leak in your boiler, your best bet is to turn off your water and get in touch with a local Gas Safe Engineer immediately before any more damage can be done to your property.
+If you still can't find the cause of a leak in your boiler, your best bet is to turn off your water and get in touch with a local Gas Safe Engineer immediately before any more damage can be done to your property.

 If this is the case, you can make replacing your boiler much quicker and easier with iHeat.